The Cost of Downtime: How Much Does an IT Outage Cost Your Business?

 Be proactive

-In the spirit of planning, putting certified ITIL best practices to work with an ITSM tool like InvGate Service Desk is a great way to stay ahead of disaster.
+In the spirit of planning, putting certified ITIL best practices to work with an ITSM tool like InvGate Service Management is a great way to stay ahead of disaster.
 Conduct predictive maintenance or investigate the root cause of former outages with the power of an all-in-one problem management solution.

 Communicate